wintercms/wn-blocks-plugin/README.md

 {% endfor %}
 ```

 You can then use the following Twig snippet to render the block data in your layout:

 ```twig
 {% partial 'blocks' blocks=blocks %}
 ```

-### Manually Rendering Blocks

-#### Using PHP
+### Using PHP

 ```php
 use Winter\Blocks\Classes\Block;